mindofai/mindofai.github.io/_posts/2025-07-23-What-Actually-Happens-When-You-Put-WordPress-and-an-App-Behind-Azure-Front-Door.md

 ---
 <img src="{{site.baseurl}}/2025-07-23.png"/>

-# What Actually Happens When You Put WordPress and an App Behind Azure Front Door

 I recently worked on a setup where I had to serve both a marketing site and an authenticated application under the same domain.
 Sounds simple at first, but once you start implementing it using Azure Front Door, you’ll quickly realize there are a lot of moving parts.

 In this blog, I’ll walk through what actually happens in this kind of setup, the decisions you need to make, and some of the real issues I encountered along the way.